Girls Build! empowers young girls to explore architecture

-Girls Build! is an unique program for girls to get hands-on experience with architecture in an encouraging and uplifting environment.
+Girls Build! is an unique program funded by ArcelorMittal and Herman Miller Cares for girls to get hands-on experience with architecture in an encouraging and uplifting environment.

 by Jessica Cilella, Web Editor